Los Angeles Probate Attorney

 - Other legal matters that must go through probate, including conservatorships (a court proceeding for incapacitated and incompetent adults) and guardianships (a court proceeding for minors)

-Our firm has also successfully represented clients in probate cases involving real estate, stocks, bonds, and investments of all kinds, such as general and limited partnerships, limited liability companies, sole proprietorships, corporations, and active businesses.
+Our Probate attorney in Los Angeles has successfully represented clients in probate cases involving real estate, stocks, bonds, and investments of all kinds, such as general and limited partnerships, limited liability companies, sole proprietorships, corporations, and active businesses.

 In the event that your probate case involves a tax controversy matter – such as unpaid income taxes owed by the deceased or estate taxes – Mitch Port has extensive experience in tax controversy and can offer you simple yet effective solutions.

 Probate is rarely straightforward – but working with your law firm should be.
 Probate litigation can be a stressful experience, involving high-risk exposure and unpredictable results.
 You need a lawyer who will simplify the process, not complicate it further.
-At the Law Office of Mitchell A. Port our probate attorney is committed to helping you find the most direct route to a successful outcome.
+At the Law Office of Mitchell A. Port our Los Angeles probate lawyer is committed to helping you find the most direct route to a successful outcome.

 When you are faced with probate, choose a law firm that will help you chart the right course.
 Choose the Law Office of Mitchell A. Port for representation in any probate court in California.